jamezmca/the-ultimate-guide-to-getting-hired/README.md

 4. Print both the tailored resume and cover letter to PDF and you're ready to submit your job application within minutes.

-## ⭐️ The Final Step - Following Up
+## The Final Step - The Secret No One Tells You

 Of all the steps you need to be doing, this is the one that can have the single biggest effect on your employment prospects and job hunt.